Danko-Lab/tutorials/Detailed-Steps-Mapping-PRO-seq.md

 Convert BAM files into bigWig format
 ------------------------------------

-Much of what we will do tomorrow uses a more compact format, known as bigWig.
+Much of what we will do on Thursday uses a more compact format known as bigWig.
 BigWig is a binary format that represents each position in the genome with >0 counts, and the number of counts at that position.

-Several steps To convert into a bigWig file, ...
+There are several steps to convert a BAM file into bigWig format.

+First, write out a BED file.

 ```
 [dankoc@cbsumm27 dankoc]$ bedtools bamtobed -i LZ_R4.sort.bam | awk 'BEGIN{OFS="\t"} ($5 > 20){print $0}' | grep -v "rRNA" | \
  awk 'BEGIN{OFS="\t"} ($6 == "+") {print $1,$2,$2+1,$4,$5,$6}; ($6 == "-") {print $1,$3-1,$3,$4,$5,$6}' | gzip > LZ_R4.bed.gz
 ```

+Note that this command uses awk.
+Awk is a programming language that allows some very fast operations on text without writing to disk.
+Instead, it operates from a pipe (see here: https://www.geeksforgeeks.org/piping-in-unix-or-linux/).

+The first awk statement ``` awk 'BEGIN{OFS="\t"} ($5 > 20){print $0}' ``` takes reads that pass a stringent alignment quality filter.
+Scores are in PHRED format (see here: https://en.wikipedia.org/wiki/Phred_quality_score), so 20 denotes <1% chance of error.

+The second statement ``` grep -v "rRNA" ``` removes Pol I transcripts that map to the Pol I transcription unit.

+The third statement is where most of the magic happens ``` awk 'BEGIN{OFS="\t"} ($6 == "+") {print $1,$2,$2+1,$4,$5,$6}; ($6 == "-") {print $1,$3-1,$3,$4,$5,$6}' ```.

+Note that we take only a single position.
+Run-On and sequencing methods map the location of the RNA polymerase, in many cases at nearly single nucleotide resolution.
+Therefore, it is logical to represent the coordinate of RNA polymerase using the genomic position that best represents the polymerase location, rather than representing the entire read. leChRO-seq measures the location in which RNA emerges from the polymerase exit channel at appxoimately single nucleotide resolution.
+We therefore represent this position using the 5' end of the mapped read.

 Next, count the number of reads starting in each position.
 This is done using the genomecov command in the bedtools suite.